betaflight/betaflight.com/docs/development/SITL.md

        TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
    ```

-   172.19.32.1 is the example output of your Windows IP and 172.19.41.192 is your WSL IP. **These IPs change everytime you reboot the computer.**
+   172.19.32.1 is the example output of your Windows IP and 172.19.41.192 is your WSL IP. **These IPs change every time you reboot the computer.**

    Then go to the Betaflight root and start the SITL with this IP.